You have no items in your shopping cart.

 Outer Layer - The main purpose is to protect you from wind, snow, and rain.
 Top material included GoreTex.
-Try to find something something that's breathable.
+Try to find something something that's breathable, especially your hunting pants.
 Adding a material that's too bulky will be uncomfortable and add unneeded weight.

 For more information related to this topic, read our blog about the Best Waders for Duck Hunting.